cmey/WaveSim.jl/README.md

 # Wave propagation simulator

-Simulates the propagation of waves from multiple transmitting elements.
+Simulates the interference and propagation of waves from multiple transmitting elements.

 ## Package status